Garfield: System Support for Byzantine Machine Learning: Background

+To explain how SGD works, assume the objective function (also called \emph{loss} function) to be $L\left( \bm{x} \right) \in \setr$.
+This basically measures ``how incorrect the model is when labeling an input''.
+SGD addresses the following optimization problem:

-The procedure is iterative, at step $k$: \begin{enumerate}[noitemsep,nolistsep] \item{Estimate the gradient $G\left(\bm{x^{(k)}}, \xi\right)$, with a subset $\xi$ of size $b$ of the training set, called \emph{mini--batch}.
-This is a \emph{stochastic} estimation of the uncomputable, real gradient $\nabla{}L\left(\bm{x^{(k)}}\right)$.} \item{Update the parameters in the opposite direction of the estimated gradient.
-At the $k^\text{th}$ iteration, called \emph{step}:
+The procedure is iterative: in each step $k$, one can estimate the gradient $G\left(\bm{x^{(k)}}, \xi\right)$, with a subset $\xi$ of size $b$ of the training set, called \emph{mini--batch}.
+This represents an approximation of the \emph{uncomputable} real gradient.
+Then, using the estimated gradient, the model parameters ($\bm{x}$) are updated as follows: